bprollinson/ripal/README.md

 * Initialize an empty list of tokens found
 * Initialize a buffer of pending characters to the empty string
-* Initialze a flag tracking whether tokenization is currently within a terminal string
+* Initialze a flag tracking whether tokenization is currently within a terminal string to not being within a terminal string
 * For each character in the context-free grammar production
   * If the character is a colon, flush the buffer, then add a separator token to the token list
   * If the character is a double quote and tokenization is not currently within a terminal string, flush the buffer, then flag that tokenization is within a terminal string